johnalison/obsidian-notes/Journal/20 August 2024 Tuesday.md

 setup

 # [[mixed2.0]]
-- Adding ttbar subtraction ... troubles added a cut to selev
+- Adding ttbar subtraction ... troubles adding a cut to selev
-	- Figured it out, ala binding in processor_HH4b
+	- Figured it out, a la binding in processor_HH4b
 	- Need to read in old SvB... do ttbar veto...
 DONE
 	- Then calculate new SvB ...
 DONE
 	- Need to test
 - Added ttbar subtraction to clustering processor
 - running clustering on **cmslpc328**  will make pdfs 00-07-02
 - running the declustering on 328 ... **109m46.045s**
+- Made plots with ttbar subtraction... not

 [[Osher Study Leader Training 20 Aug 2024]]